hms-networks/AbccSpiAnalyzer/README.md

 ## [Documentation](#table-of-contents)

 For information on how to get started please consult the quick start guide</br>
-included in this repository's documenation folder.
+included in this repository's documentation folder.

 ## [Future Improvements](#table-of-contents)

 * Further expand on the options for indexed searching:
   - Index a subset of message data with an 'offset' and 'size' (or all data)
   - Index a subset of process data with an 'offset' and 'size' (or all data)
-* Improve data generator (simulation) as of now it is very primative.
+* Improve data generator (simulation) as of now it is very primitive.
 * Add (better) support for exporting data
 * Improve 3-wire transaction alignment by including an inter-packet gap</br>
   parameter.
-Without this, bad captures are likely in this mode if the begining</br>
+Without this, bad captures are likely in this mode if the beginning</br>
   of the capture takes place in the middle of a transaction.
 That said the user</br>
   can use the built-in feature "Re-run starting at timing marker..." option.
 * Support multiple instances of the analyzer plugin.